 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesChurchill, R., Ferguson, P. et al. (2013) Teaching: Making a Difference, 2nd ed.,Wiley, Milton.
 (Note 3rd or online editions are all acceptable)

 Brady, L., & Kennedy, K. (2012) Assessment & Reporting: Celebrating Student Achievement, 4th ed., Pearson, Frenchs

-Online LearningStudent will be involved in the ongoing creation and develoment of a professional e-portfolio addressing all 37 of the Graduate Level Australian Professional Standards for Teachers (APST).
+Online LearningStudent (Pre-service teachers) will be involved in the ongoing creation and development of a professional e-Portfolio addressing all 37 of the Graduate Level Australian Professional Standards for Teachers (APST).

 Learning & Teaching Activities